-Active polymer gels are soft materials with adaptive action.
-Their function is based on non-covalent binding in the gel network, either in a sense of transient chain connectivity or in a sense of delicate interactions of the chains with their environment.
-Both modes of action can serve in various advanced applications in which a gel specimen serves to adapt its viscoelasticity and/or permeability in response to external parameters.
-However, to make this all truly useful, it is necessary to understand the mutual interplay between (nano)structure, dynamics, and properties of these fascinating materials.
-This is what our research is focusing upon.
+Polymer materials have made our life comfortable; they have also contributed to prolong it.
+One type of such materials are polymer networks and gels, and a particularly promising sub-type of these are active polymer gels.
+These are soft materials with adaptive action, whose function is based on non-covalent binding in the gel network, either in a sense of transient chain connectivity or in a sense of delicate interactions of the chains with their environment.
+Both modes of action can serve in various advanced applications in which a gel specimen serves to adapt its degree of swelling, its viscoelasticity, and its permeability in response to external parameters.
+To make this all truly useful, though, it is necessary to understand the mutual interplay between (nano)structure, dynamics, and properties of these fascinating materials.

 A. Fery, IPF Dresden